StarRocks/starrocks/docs/sql-reference/sql-statements/auto_increment.md

 ## Introduction

-When a new data row is loaded into a table and values are not specified for the `AUTO_INCREMENT column`, StarRocks automatically assigns a integer value for the row's `AUTO_INCREMENT` column as its unique ID across the table.
+When a new data row is loaded into a table and values are not specified for the `AUTO_INCREMENT` column, StarRocks automatically assigns an integer value for the row's `AUTO_INCREMENT` column as its unique ID across the table.
 The subsequent values for the `AUTO_INCREMENT` column automatically increase at a specific step starting from the ID of the row.
 An `AUTO_INCREMENT` column can be used to simplify data management and speed up some queries.
 Here are some application scenarios of an `AUTO_INCREMENT` column:

 - Serve as primary keys: An `AUTO_INCREMENT` column can be used as the primary key to ensure that each row has a unique ID and make it easy to query and manage data.
 - Join tables: When multiple tables are joined, an `AUTO_INCREMENT` column can be used as the Join Key, which can expedite queries compared to using a column whose data type is STRING, for example, UUID.